Home ยป Italian Pasta Recipes ยป San Marzano Tomato Sauce

 The ingredients for this recipe will be very familiar if you have made Italian tomato sauce before.
 This recipe relies on just a few ingredients so everything needs to be of the very best quality particularly canned San Marzano tomatoes.

 • Extra Virgin Olive Oil – Choose an oil you like the taste of because it will influence the final result.
 Olive oil, like all oils, has a shelf life.
-For extra virgin olive oil, it’s usually 12-18 months from bottling.
-Old oil can taste bitter and will spoil the recipe so use fresh oil.
+For extra virgin olive oil, itโ€™s usually 12-18 months from bottling.
+Old oil tastes bitter and spoils the recipe, so use fresh oil.

-• Garlic Cloves – Plump, juicy garlic is a sign that it’s fresh which is the best to use.
+• Garlic Cloves – Plump, juicy garlic is a sign that itโ€™s fresh and the best to use.

-• Onion – You’ll just need a small onion or half a large onion.
-The onion is a flavoring but we want the tomatoes to shine in this sauce.
+• Onion – Youโ€™ll need one small or half a large onion.
+The onion adds flavor, but we want the tomatoes to shine in this sauce.

 • Salt – Seasoning any food really brings out the flavors.
-Over salting is not good but under salting results in bland tasting food.
+Oversalting is not good, but undersalting results in bland-tasting food.
 You can start with half the quantity but then taste and adjust to bring out the sweet flavors of this San Marzano sauce.

 • Basil – Fresh basil is the way to go in this recipe.
-Dried basil has very little taste so please don’t use it.
+Dried basil has very little taste, so please donโ€™t use it.

 Instructions

 Before you begin, have all ingredients at hand and ready.
-Prepare the garlic by placing the cloves on a board and with the flat side of a knife press the cloves to slightly crush them.
-You’ll be able to remove the skins but the clove will still be intact but cracked.
+Prepare the garlic by placing the cloves on a board and with the flat side of a knife, press the cloves to slightly crush them – youโ€™ll be able to remove the skins, but the clove will still be intact but cracked.

 Finely chopping onions with rocking knife.